 Jason R. Goode

-In 1989 the trimaran Rose Noelle set sail from Picton, New Zealand, for Tonga with four men on board.
-After a freak wave turned the boat upside down, they drifted for 119 days before landing on Great Barrier Island.
+In 1989 the trimaran Rose Noelle set sail from Picton, New Zealand, bound for Tonga with four crew.
+After a freak wave capsized the yacht, they drifted for 119 days before landing on Great Barrier Island.

 Was this review helpful to you?